top of page

 Salasaca, Ecuador, 2000

-As I started to trace back my timeline, I realized that my first encounter with natural dyes was indeed in 2000 while on a short backpacking trip to Ecuador.
-It was in a small Andean village called Salasaca that I met a local weaver named Alonso Pilla, who introduced me to the world of natural pigments and dyes that he made from plants growing in his mother's garden and gave me a demonstration if their very specific weaving technique, that originates in Bolivia, since he and his family were originally from Bolivia, captured by the Incas and brought to Ecuador.
-He took me to his mother's house on the mountainside where she reared sheep for the wool and showed me the various plants and herbs he used to make dyes which were growing in her garden.
-At that time, I was busy with my career in the Tech world and as much as the plants and natural dyes fascinated, I made a mental note to revisit this again at a future date and parked it somewhere in one of my memory lanes.
+Tracing back my journey, I realize my first encounter with natural dyes was in 2000 during a backpacking trip to Ecuador.
+In a small Andean village named Salasaca, I met a local weaver, Alonso Pilla, who introduced me to the world of natural pigments made from plants in his mother’s garden.
+He demonstrated a unique weaving technique, originating from Bolivia, where he and his family had been brought by the Incas.
+Alonso took me to his mother's mountainside house, where she reared sheep for wool, and he showed me various plants and herbs she used to create vibrant dyes.
+At the time, my life was focused on a tech career, so while the natural dyes fascinated me, I made a mental note to revisit this world later.

 California